ariessolutionsio/commercetools-emailer/docs/index.md

 ### Sending

 The emailer backend watches for specific commercetools events and will send the template merged with the customer data.
-For example, when an order is placed an order confirmation email will automatically be triggered.
+For example, when an order is placed, an order confirmation email will automatically be triggered.

 The backend can be hosted on commercetools connect or any cloud supported by commercetools subscriptions.
 Emails can be delivered through: